What is Artificial Grass?

 Once you have decided that artificial grass is right for you, figuring out which one to purchase can be a fairly difficult and confusing task.
 With so many options available, it can take a lot of research to figure out what sets one apart from another.
 That is why we have put together a list of the 5 best artificial grass products, highlighting what situation each one is most suited for.
 Then we provide a helpful buyer’s guide, so you can find the best artificial grass for your needs.

-Best Artificial Grass of 2018
+Best Artificial Grass in 2019

 |Product||Pile Height||Sq. ft||Weight||Backing|